Zindzi Mandela: Personal life and death

-Zindzi was married twice and had four children from her first husband: daughter Zoleka Mandela (1980) and sons Zondwa Mandela (1985), Bambatha Mandela (1989) and Zwelabo Mandela (1992).
-Her first husband was Zwelibanzi Hlongwane.
+Zindzi was married twice and had four children - daughter Zoleka (1980–2023) with Oupa Seakamela and sons Zondwa (b.
+1983) with a Mbuyiselo Mboya, Bambatha (b.
+1989) with Sizwe Clayton Sithole and Zwelabo (b.
+1992) with her first husband, Zwelibanzi Hlongwane.
 She married her second husband, Molapo Motlhajwa, who was a member of the South African National Defence Force, in March 2013.

 Mandela-Hlongwane was said to have agreed to arrange a boxing match between Floyd Mayweather and Manny Pacquiao to coincide with her father's birthday in 2011.
 The match did not take place and the boxing promoter Duane Moody sued successfully for a US court to order that she pay US$4.7m, plus costs, in damages to Moody.
 Mandela-Hlongwane was expected to appeal.

 Zindzi died on 13 July 2020, aged 59, at a hospital in Johannesburg.
 It was revealed that she had tested positive for COVID-19 on the day of her death.
-However, the virus was not said to be the cause of her death as her family awaited an autopsy report.
 She was buried next to her mother, Winnie Madikizela-Mandela, at Fourways Memorial Park on 17 July, a day before what would have been the 102nd birthday of her late father, Nelson Mandela.